chris-pearce/bricks/packages/hide-visually/README.md

 </button>
 ```

-_`aria-hidden="true"` is assigned to the `<svg>` element to ensure that it is removed from the accessibility tree thus making it unavailable to assistive technologies._
+_💡 `aria-hidden="true"` is assigned to the `<svg>` element to ensure that it is removed from [The Accessibility Tree](https://developers.google.com/web/fundamentals/accessibility/semantics-builtin/the-accessibility-tree) thus making it unavailable to assistive technologies._

-An alternative way is to hide the text representation from visual users via CSS whilst ensuring it stays in the accessibility tree thus making it available to assistive technologies.
+An alternative way is to hide the text alternative from visual users via CSS whilst ensuring it stays in the The Accessibility Tree thus making it available to assistive technologies.
 For example:

 ```html
 <button type="button">